rasteiner/plugins/community-tips.md

 #### Composer
-To make a simple plugin installable with composer, you should create add a `composer.json` file to the plugin root.
+To make a simple plugin installable with composer, you should add a `composer.json` file to the plugin root.

 ```json
 {